yancong222/NLP_text_essentials/README.md

 # NLP_text_essentials
 NLP scripts for text analyses essentials

-Authors: Jingying Hu; Trisha Godara; Yan Cong.
+Developers: Jingying Hu; Trisha Godara; Yan Cong.
 Purdue University.

 This repository is a component of the analyses conducted for the manuscript "How robust are linguistic markers of aging?
 The case of aging-related social media text", _Natural Language Processing Journal_. https://doi.org/10.1016/j.nlp.2026.100203.